sdiehl/wiwinwlh/tutorial.md

 So the descriptions of Monads in the previous chapter are a bit of a white lie.
 Modern Haskell monad libraries typically use a more general form of the written in terms of monad transformers which allow us to compose monads together to form composite monads.
-The monads mentioned previously are subsumed by the special case of the transform form composed with the Identity monad.
+The monads mentioned previously are subsumed by the special case of the transformer form composed with the Identity monad.

 Monad   Transformer  Type            Transformed Type
 ------  -----------  --------------- -------------------